-“We made every decision in the best interest of the safety of our customers during the unfortunate sequence of events,” Amtrak Executive Vice President Scot Naparstek said.
+“We made every decision in the best interest of the safety of our customers during the unfortunate sequence of events,” said Amtrak Executive Vice President Scot Naparstek.

 By Monday, more than a foot of snow had fallen in the area.

 The hours ticked by.
 Some passengers grew impatient.

 “This is hell and it’s getting worse,” Dodson posted on Facebook after 30 hours.

 The train had heat, electricity and functioning toilets, Naparstek said.
 He said Amtrak will contact customers “to provide refunds and other compensation as appropriate.”

 Amtrak said there was enough food on the train for the passengers, and that passengers were not being charged for food and water, contrary to some social-media chatter.